-But there are ways for investors to plan ahead and perform greater due diligence when considering an expedited project.
+Still, there are ways for investors to plan ahead and carefully evaluate the risks involved in an expedited EB-5 project.

 With an expedited EB5 investment project, investors must still demonstrate that their EB-5 investment funds created at least 10 new full-time jobs for U.S. workers.
-EB-5 projects list the number of jobs they project to be created by each EB-5 investor.
-Investors should look at where the created jobs are coming from, as well as how many jobs they project owner expects the investor’s capital to create.
-If the number is close to 10, the investor risks potentially not creating enough jobs to meet their immigration requirement.
-Look for projects that plan higher job creation for each EB-5 investor to reduce this risk.
+Potential investors should look at how many jobs the project aims to create per EB-5 applicant and how these positions will be created.
+If the number is close to 10, the investors risk potentially falling short of the EB-5 program’s immigration requirement.
+Investors should look for projects that plan higher job creation for each EB-5 investor to reduce this risk.

-EB-5 investment participants should evaluate the experience level of the central actors involved in a potential project as well as their records of successfully completing previous EB-5-funded projects.
-If the expedited project is working with an EB-5 regional center, investors should ascertain what percentage of I-526 and I-829 petitions were approved by said regional center’s previous projects.
+In addition, EB-5 investment participants should evaluate the experience level of the central actors involved in a potential project as well as their track record of successfully completed EB-5-funded projects.
+If the expedited project is working with an EB-5 regional center, investors should ascertain what percentage of I-526 and I-829 petitions were approved by the regional center’s previous projects.

-Other ways to perform due diligence and mitigate the immigration risk of an expedited EB-5 project include:
+Other ways to evaluate and mitigate the immigration risk of an expedited EB-5 project include

-- Finding out whether the project company actually owns the land the project is built upon
+- Finding out whether the project company owns the land the project is built on.

-- Making sure the expedited project has procured all approvals and licenses that are required for construction
+- Making sure the expedited project has procured all approvals and licenses required for construction.

-Typically, the financial risk for an EB-5 investor is greater in an expedited project because expedited status may only be granted to an EB-5 project if the EB-5 capital in question is deemed absolutely essential to the project’s construction and operation.
-Safer EB-5 projects are those that only use EB-5 capital to replace equity or debt, not actually fund the essential elements of construction.
-A lower percentage of EB-5 capital in the overall project funding means a safer project for E-5 investors.
+Typically, the financial risk involved in an expedited EB-5 project is greater because expedited status is granted only if the EB-5 capital in question is deemed absolutely essential to the project’s construction and operation.
+Safer EB-5 projects are those that only use EB-5 capital to replace equity or debt, not to fund the essential elements of construction.
+A lower percentage of EB-5 funding in the overall capital structure means a safer project for EB-5 investors.

-Due to this increased financial risk, investors should look for means to provide greater protection for their investment when considering an expedited EB-5 investment project, such as the following:
+Due to this increased financial risk, investors should look for measures that provide greater protection for their investment when considering an expedited EB5 investment project.
+Investors can do the following to evaluate financial risk:

-- Finding out whether the expedited EB-5 project secures the investor’s EB-5 investment with real estate or other tangible assets
+- Find out whether the expedited EB-5 project secures the investor’s EB-5 investment with real estate or other tangible assets.

-- Taking a closer look at the project’s cash flow to better assess the financial risk
+- Take a closer look at the project’s cash flow to better assess the financial risk.

-- Looking for a project with a completion guaranty
+- Look for a project with a completion guaranty.

-In any case, when considering an expedited EB5 investment project, investors should make sure they know how and when their money will be paid back
+In any case, when considering an expedited EB5 investment project, investors should make sure they know how and when their capital will be paid back

 Is an Expedited EB-5 Project Right for My Family?

-Expedited EB-5 projects come with high risks and several disadvantages, but they can be an attractive opportunity for investors who truly need fast adjudication, such as those who are already residing in the United States but whose visa set to expire.
-Investors should work with an immigration attorney experienced in the EB-5 investment program and do as much due diligence and investigation of project documentation as they can to decide whether or not an expedited EB-5 project is the best choice for themselves and their family.
+Expedited EB-5 projects come with high risks, but they can be an attractive opportunity for investors who truly need fast adjudication, such as those who are already residing in the United States but whose visas are set to expire.
+Investors should work with an immigration attorney experienced in the EB-5 investment program and do as much research on the project documentation as possible to decide whether an expedited EB-5 project is the best choice for themselves and their family.